Turning Drift into Constraint: Robust Reasoning Alignment in Non-Stationary Multi-Stream Environments: Experiments

-Beyond classification, we further substantiate our core contribution of consistent reasoning, which retains the beneficial CoT across multiple MLLM teachers while suppressing harmful drift.
-As shown in Table \ref{tab:report}, we assess diagnostic report generation on MIMIC-CXR to evaluate the reasoning capabilities of the distilled student model.
-Evaluation employs BLEU to quantify terminology precision and reasoning coherence, ROUGE-L to assess narrative completeness, and METEOR to capture synonym-aware lexical alignment.
+Beyond mere classification, we further substantiate the superiority of our framework in fostering consistent reasoning, which preserves beneficial CoT patterns across multiple MLLMs while effectively mitigating conceptual drift.
+To evaluate the target model’s reasoning robustness and clinical narrative quality, we conduct diagnostic report generation tasks on the MIMIC-CXR dataset.
+As reported in Table~\ref{tab:report}, we employ a comprehensive suite of metrics: BLEU-n to quantify terminology precision and reasoning coherence, ROUGE-L to assess narrative structural completeness, and METEOR to capture synonym-aware semantic alignment.

-The results demonstrate that our reasoning framework consistently excels across all evaluation metrics, achieving notable gains in BLEU-4 (14.3\%), ROUGE-L (2.4\%), and METEOR (27.5\%), reflecting the consistency and completeness.
-We attribute this improvement to the “critique” phase within autonomous preference optimization.
-Unlike conventional knowledge distillation, where teachers primarily provide positive guidance, we reinterpret the drifting outputs of teachers as negative samples, while treating the student’s self-distilled, conceptually aligned signals as positive samples for preference learning.
-This strategy sharpens the decision boundary of the student model, effectively suppresses the transmission of biased information from teachers, and reinforces conceptual consistency within the student.
+The empirical results demonstrate that our framework consistently outperforms state-of-the-art methods across all dimensions.
+Notably, as shown in Table \ref{tab:report}, our model achieves significant performance leaps, reaching 0.19 in BLEU-4 and 0.21 in METEOR.
+These gains specifically reflect a higher degree of reasoning consistency and lexical alignment precision, proving that our model does not merely mimic teacher outputs but internalizes a more accurate medical logic.